-Plastic Surgery at a Hospital vs. Surgery Center
+The Difference Between Cosmetic Surgery in a Hospital vs Surgery Center

 Safety and convenience are two of the most important factors to consider before choosing where your plastic surgery procedure should take place.
 When you think of surgery, it’s not uncommon to automatically assume it would occur in a hospital.

 But what about boutique surgery centers?
 Why not receive your procedures at a place that specializes in the art of plastic surgery?
 More and more people are opting for smaller surgery centers rather than the commotion you might encounter at a hospital.
 Our plastic surgeon in Fort Lauderdale offers some insight about plastic surgery at a hospital vs. a surgery center.

 One of the most important questions you need to consider before your procedure is safety.
 While you might think the safest place to get plastic surgery is at the hospital, it’s not the only place you can get your procedures done.
 The number one rule of cosmetic procedures at a surgery center is that it must be a certified, accredited facility with a board-certified plastic surgeon.

 Surgery centers take the same precautions and prepare for the procedure just as a hospital would.
 Additionally, a boutique surgery center will be able to provide a higher level of support and care than a hospital.
 Rest assured that proper protocols and safety measures are in place and enjoy the comfort and convenience at our surgery center in Fort Lauderdale.